 As you can see, the furnishings aren’t very blingy.
 Everything is very simple yet elegant.
 I’d say that the decor feels like you’re staying at someone’s home, not a hotel.

 The most impressive thing about the room is the furnishings.
 They are all antiques local to Salzburg.
 They were all restored and retrofitted to modern needs during the renovation, but the bones are still original.

 We were told that the craftsman needed to custom build the inserts for every cabinet and drawer in the hotel, as no two were the same and it took them the entire duration of the renovation to finish the work on time.

 I honestly felt bad about using these for storage; they were so pretty.

 Despite the old look, the room was fully designed for the modern age.
 Each nightstand had a shelf with USB charging ports and power plugs.
 Under the night tables were nightlights with sensors that lit up when you got up at night.
 Very helpful when going to the bathroom, and something we haven’t seen since our stay at the Moxy in Phoenix.

 The hallway to the second entrance led to the bathroom, on the left.
 (Note: Here’s a rare look at our luggage, something we usually leave out of pictures).

-Like the shower room, the bathroom was entirely redone.
+Like the shower room, the master bathroom was entirely redone.
 The feel of the old hotel remained, but everything here was top end.
-The toilet even had a bidet, just not as good as the TOTO one we have at home.
+The toilet even had a bidet (but it wasn’t as good as the TOTO one we have at home).